Zaidosman37/EV-Population-data./README.md

 Scaling,
 Transformation (Didn't add because of High Skewness).

-I have Shared the jupyter Notebook file that explains the EDA part as well
+I have Shared the jupyter Notebook file that explains the EDA part as well as the Dataset.